Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

 ### Assert

-Assertion is a statement which validates the behaviour of our code by comparing the actual result against the expected results.
-There are many assertions provided by Jest and some useful assertions we will use throughout our tests.
+Assertion is a statement that validates the behavior of our code by comparing the actual result against the expected results.
+There are many assertions provided by Jest, including some useful assertions we will use throughout our tests.
 Some of these assertions are listed below:
 - `expect(actual).toEqual(expected)` // Expects both entities to have the same value.
 - `expect(actual).toBe(expected)` // Expects both entities to be the same.
 - `expect(spy/stub/mock).toHaveBeenCalled()` // Expects a function being spied/stubbed/mocked to be invoked.
 - `expect(spy/stub/mock).toHaveBeenCalledWith([arguments])` // Expects a function being spied/stubbed/mocked to be invoked with specified arguments.
 - `expect(actual).toBeDefined()` // Expects the entity to be defined.
 - `expect(actual).not.` // Negates the assertion.
 Can be chained with any matchers above
+- `await expect(error causing code returning a promise).rejects.toThrow('error message')` // Waits for the error throwing code that returns promise (e.g. an API call) to throw the error and asserts the error was thrown.

-A full list of matchers can be found [here](https://jestjs.io/docs/en/expect)
+A full list of matchers can be found [here](https://jestjs.io/docs/en/expect).

 In our example, we can use the .toEqual() matcher.